erick1005/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-add execute permission to the owner of the file 6-adds execute permission to the owner and the group owner, and read permission to other users, to the file hello 7-gives execution permission to all
+8-gives all permission to others and none to the user and group